JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 ```
 </div>

-Execute `./gradlew check` and you will see that tests are ran three times, on JVM, on JS and on Native!
+Execute `./gradlew check` and you will see that the tests are run three times, on JVM, on JS, and on Native!

-If we want, we can add tests to specific platform, then it will be executed only as part of this platform tests.
+If we want, we can add tests to a specific platform, then it will be executed only as part of these platform tests.
 For example, we can add UTF-16 tests on JVM.
-Just follow the same steps, but create file in `jvmTest/kotlin/jetbrains/base64`:
+Just follow the same steps as before, but create file in `jvmTest/kotlin/jetbrains/base64`:
 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">

 ```kotlin